aviadr1/learn-python/docs/_build/02_variables/exercise/questions.md

         Camambert costs 7.75
         Bree costs 7.27

-1. without using "head math", compute the costs of gouda, edam and camambert together
+1. without using "head math", write simple code to compute the costs of gouda, edam and camambert together